desmondfowler/Azeroth-Tour-Guide/README.md

 # Azeroth Tour Guide - Project Plan

-As of writing, the idea is to build a full-stack web application with Java (Spring Boot) and React, eventually Dockerize it, deploy it with Docker and Kubernetes, and automate via GitHub Actions CI/CD.
-This project aims to serve as a portfolio piece to showcase skills in Java development, modern DevOps practices, and secure, scalable web application design.
-Original plan was to do it in Rust, and I may eventually re-write bits and pieces to that, but Rust full-stack is a bit too much.
-I may try to incorporate some Go as well, as I've been enjoying playing with that.
+The idea is to build a full-stack web application with Python (Flask) and React, eventually Dockerize it, deploy it with Docker and Kubernetes, and automate via GitHub Actions CI/CD.
+This project aims to serve as a portfolio piece to showcase skills in Python development, modern DevOps practices, and secure, scalable web application design.

 ## Project Overview

 Azeroth Tour Guide will be a vacation planning website for the Warcraft universe.
 Explore an interactive map of Azeroth, browse detailed location listings, and search for your next adventure in Kalimdor or the Eastern Kingdoms.
-This project demonstrates a complete development lifecycle, from initial design to production deployment, while emphasizing Java proficiency and industry-standard infrastructure practices.

 ## Tech Stack

-- **Backend**: Java Spring Boot
+- **Backend**: Python Flask
 - **Frontend**: React
 - **Database**: JSON (scraped from [Warcraft Wiki](https://warcraft.wiki.gg)), planning MySQL or PostgreSQL
 - **Containerization**: Docker
-- **Orchestration**: Kubernetes (HomeLab, then AWS EKS)
+- **Orchestration**: Kubernetes (HomeLab)
 - **CI/CD**: GitHub Actions
 - **Cloud**: AWS (if budget allows)